dangarfield/ff7-fenrir/README.md

 - :black_square_button: BUG: blin66_5 cloud anim not running
 - :black_square_button: Implement remaining difficult op codes
 - :white_check_mark: Add blinking eyes

-### OP Code Completion Status

-See the [OPS_CODES_README.md](https://github.com/dangarfield/ff7-fenrir/blob/master/OPS_CODES_README.md) for updates

-### Thanks

-- Picklejar76 and his work with `https://github.com/picklejar76/kujata` and `https://github.com/picklejar76/kujata-data` for game assets and services
-- Myst6re and his work with `https://github.com/myst6re/makoureactor` for understanding a huge amount of the field logic and field op code behaviours
-- All of the Tsunamods Discord and Qhimm community for their extensive work so far
-- Many others as I begin to work through further